AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/19_ES2017_async-and-await.md

 // TypeError: failed to fetch
 ```

-We use `try...catch` to grab the error, but in a case where we do not have them we can still catch the error like this:
+We use `try...catch` to grab the error, but in a case where we don't have them we can still catch the error like this:

 ```javascript
 async function asyncFunc(){